IRCAD/sight/libs/core/service/README.md

 - **Boolean**: specialisation of GenericField parser for boolean
 - **Color**: parses an hexa color value from an xml-based description and set it to the color data (`sight::data::Color`) object
-- **Composite**: parses and construct a composite (`sight::data::Composit`) and its associated services from an XML-based description
+- **Composite**: parses and constructs a composite (`sight::data::Composite`) and its associated services from an XML-based description
 - **Float**: specialisation of GenericField parser for float
-- **GenericField**: parses and construct a GenericField (`sight::data::GenericFieldBase`) and its associated services from an XML-based description
+- **GenericField**: parses and constructs a GenericField (`sight::data::GenericFieldBase`) and its associated services from an XML-based description
-- **List**: parses and construct a List (`sight::data::List`) and its associated services from an XML-based description
+- **List**: parses and constructs a List (`sight::data::List`) and its associated services from an XML-based description
-- **Matrix4**: parses and construct a square 4x4 Matrix (`sight::data::Matrix4`) and its associated services from an XML-based description
+- **Matrix4**: parses and constructs a square 4x4 Matrix (`sight::data::Matrix4`) and its associated services from an XML-based description
-- **Object**: parses and construct a generic sight Object (`sight::data::Object`) from an XML-based description.
+- **Object**: parses and constructs a generic sight Object (`sight::data::Object`) from an XML-based description.
 Does nothing as no IService method is specialized
 - **String**: specialisation of GenericField parser for string
-- **TransferFunction**: parses and construct a TransferFunction (`sight::data::TransferFunction`) and its associated services from an XML-based description
+- **TransferFunction**: parses and constructs a TransferFunction (`sight::data::TransferFunction`) and its associated services from an XML-based description

 ### _registry_